nodejs/promise-use-cases/meeting-discussion.md

   - Promises in recursive assimilation never resolve creating a confusing case for users.

  - Stack Traces:
-  - Stack trace missing when writing promise code and not using the inspector for example in Mocha [1]
+  - Stack trace missing when writing promise code and not using the inspector for example in Mocha [1] (use case #5)
   - Async stack traces cannot be controlled by the user - can't log errors in production
   - Want to configure when to "break into debugger" or "take core dump" on rejections easily.